-Before an offering makes it onto the Yieldstreet platform, it must undergo a stringent multi-step vetting process, designed to comprehensively review an investment opportunity from various risk lenses.
+Before an investment opportunity makes it onto the Yieldstreet platform, it undergoes a stringent four-step vetting process designed to comprehensively review an investment opportunity through various risk lenses.

-Our multi-step process is the reason that we turn down most investment opportunities we evaluate.
-In fact, since 2018, less than 10% of all investment opportunities presented to Yieldstreet made it onto the platform1.
+Our multi-step process is the reason we turn down most investment opportunities we evaluate.
+In fact, less than 5% of all investment opportunities evaluated by Yieldstreet made it to investors 2023 year-to-date.1

 The Yieldstreet originations team screens each opportunity and prospective partner.
 Yieldstreet leverages its network to access opportunities from multiple sources, including partner originators with successful track records.